-United Airlines is one of the best Premium Economy airlines in the world with exclusive and spacious cabins.
-Seats are wider but the seat recline is poor compared to other Premium Economy products.
-Legroom is increased and you also have your own adjustable footrests.
+United Airlines is one of the best Premium Economy airlines in the world, with exclusive and spacious cabins.
+Seats are wider, but the seat recline is poor compared to other Premium Economy products.
+Legroom is increased, and you also have your own adjustable footrests.
 You also get soft goods (pillow & blanket), premium food, and inflight amenities.
-When compared to other international carriers United’s new Premium Economy is better than Air France and is similar if not slightly better than Lufthansa.
+Compared to other international carriers, United’s new Premium Economy is better than Air France and similar, if not slightly better, than Lufthansa.

 The launch of United’s new Premium Plus class was one of the best bits of aviation news for airline travelers in 2019.
-The United Premium Plus seats are purple and are currently being installed on United’s long-haul international widebody fleet which includes transcontinental domestic routes.
+The United Premium Plus seats are purple and are rolling out across United’s long-haul international widebody fleet, which includes transcontinental domestic routes.

-If the price is your biggest factor when making the decision on which class to fly in, you should probably choose to fly Economy.
-After all, the entire plane will get to its destination, whichever class you are sitting in.
+If the price is your biggest factor when making the decision on which class to fly in, you should probably choose to fly economy.
+After all, the entire plane will reach its destination, whichever class you sit in.

 Having said that, particularly for overnight flights, being stuffed in a sardine-tin, with little space to move and next-to-no recline, means that sleep is difficult.